 The Habitats Directive Assessment (HDA) is a requirement of the EU Habitats Directive (92/43/ EEC) - the Conservation of Natural Habitats and Wild Flora and Fauna - as transposed into Irish law through the European Communities (Natural Habitats) Regulations, 1997 (S.I.
-No. 94 of 1997).
-The purpose of the HDA is to determine whether the Strategy will have implications for any Natura 2000 sites in the GDA, to ascertain whether there will be adverse impacts on the integrity of these sites and to recommend, where appropriate, mitigation measures or identify the need for alternative solutions in order to avoid any potential impacts.
+No. 94 of 1997) The purpose of the HDA is to determine whether the Strategy will have implications for any Natura 2000 sites in the GDA, to ascertain whether there will be adverse impacts on the integrity of these sites and to recommend, where appropriate, mitigation measures or identify the need for alternative solutions in order to avoid any potential impacts.
+The HDA follows European guidance and directions from the Department of the Environment, Heritage and Local Government.

 The details of the approach to the HDA and the findings are set out in the Habitats Directive Assessment Report which accompanies the Strategy.
-This should be read and considered in parallel with the Strategy.
+In a similar manner to the Environmental Report of the SEA, this is a separate document which should be read and considered in parallel with the Strategy